By: Sharon Aron Baron

-Both Vice Mayor Harry Dressler and Commissioner Pam Bushnell are now asking her to step down while at the same time, a recall effort is out by residents.
-Atkins-Grad not only refuses to step down, but does not convey what benefit she will serve to the community, and how she will get past corruption issues that are dogging her commission seat by staying.
+Both Vice Mayor Harry Dressler and Commissioner Pam Bushnell are now asking her to step down while, at the same time, a recall effort is out by residents.

-Commissioner Bushnell said at the workshop on Tuesday that Atkins-Grad had caused an embarrassing scene at a recent event when she was screaming across the table and by breaking Sunshine Laws by trying to have a closed door meeting inside of Bushnell’s office uninvited.
+Commissioner Bushnell said at the workshop on Tuesday that Atkins-Grad had caused an embarrassing scene at a recent event when she was screaming across the table and breaking Sunshine Laws by trying to have a closed-door meeting inside of Bushnell’s office uninvited.

 “Her husband (Atkins-Grad) is a free-lance Rabbi, so I highly doubt that she wrote this speech as she can’t even put three words together.
 I’ve never seen her able to say anything out loud without it being written in front of her,” said local activist Patti Lynn.

 Dressler described her comments as a “melange of irrational thought,” saying that they were “verbal and metaphoric incontinence.”